raifcoonjah/Lyra/README.md

 ### Support
 Currently tabel is supported on **Fedora, Arch and Debian/Ubuntu distros.**

-Tabel is written in plain old bash to make easy to fork and add changes you deem necessary for your setup.
-Currently the project is still a work-in-progress and is **not production ready.**
+Tabel is written in plain old bash to make it easy to fork and add changes you deem necessary for your setup.
+Currently the project is still a work-in-progress and is **not production ready, DO NOT USE IT YET!**

 Features
 - Super easy to use.